Free Consultation

 • Disallowing access to children

 If the alleged offender violates the conditions of the protective order, he or she can be charged with a crime.
-Therefore, it is important to contact a defense attorney who can represent you in a protective order hearing and potentially have the protective ordered altered or removed.
+Therefore, it is important to contact a domestic violence attorney in Las Vegas who can represent you in a protective order hearing and potentially have the protective order altered or removed.

 Defense Options for Abuse Charges